Hand Therapy (Directory and Guide)

 When to start hand therapy and how long does it last?

-As therapists, we are so thankful when we get to see someone right away after their injury/surgery.
-During this phase your brain is learning new habits to cope with your injury/condition—so this is an important window of opportunity to make sure your hand heals in the best way possible.
+The best time to start hand therapy is as close to the time of injury or surgery as possible.
+During this phase your brain is learning new habits to cope with your injury/condition—so it is an important window of opportunity to make sure your hand heals in the best way possible.

-Depending on the severity, your injury may continue to heal for up to a year, and while active treatment will not be required this whole time, we want to remain available to you to navigate any changes/questions as they come up.
+Depending on the severity, your injury may continue to heal for up to a year, and while active treatment will not be required throughout this period, hand therapists remain available to you to navigate any changes/questions as they arise.
+You can also reach out to your surgical team with concerns long after the initial procedure date.

 What can you be doing on your own?

-There are of course many other resources out there.
-And, I encourage you to ask your hand therapist at the first visit, or even when scheduling what you can be doing from home to aid in the therapy process!
+There are many other resources out there and you are encouraged to ask your hand therapist at the first visit, or even when scheduling what you can be doing from home to aid in the therapy process.
+One source utilized by both therapists and patients is Virtual Hand Care.
+However, it is always best to seek the guidance of a hand therapist regarding appropriate exercises for your injury or diagnosis.

 Conclusion